Instagram is still the search engine to watch.

 According to an Engagement report by Mention, videos receive 38% more engagement than image posts and 2.1x the number of comments.

-As of 2017, there were more than 25 million business profiles on Instagram.
+In the past, Instagram announced there were more than 25 million business profiles on Instagram.
 You can only imagine how much that number’s grown in the meantime.
+The platform itself is the “second most logged-in social media site for daily use,” according to Sprout Social.

 So yeah, you’ve got some steep competition.

-Sprout Social recently updated their ongoing list of the best times to post on social media.
+Sprout recently updated their ongoing list of the best times to post on social media.
+Bear in mind that this is based on Central Time Zone (CDT).

-They discovered that Wednesdays appear to be the sweet spot in the week, while Mondays have the least amount of engagement, with Fridays between 10am-11am also seeing high engagement.
+They discovered that Wednesdays appear to be the sweet spot in the week, and Fridays between 10am-11am also see high engagement.
+Meanwhile, Sundays have the least amount of engagement, so that sounds like a great day to take a break.

 Start by posting at different times throughout the day, spread out over the course of the week, and after enough time has passed do a deep dive into the analytics you’ve gathered to determine what times get the best engagement for your brand.